looten/yocto-qemu-playground/poky/documentation/transitioning-to-a-custom-environment.rst

    for you to get comfortable with project concepts.

 #. **Find and acquire the best BSP for your target**.
-   Use the :yocto_home:`Yocto Project Compatible Layers
+   Use the :yocto_home:`Yocto Project curated layer index
    </software-overview/layers/>` or even the :oe_layerindex:`OpenEmbedded
-   Layer Index <>` to find and acquire the best BSP for your target board.
+   layer index <>` to find and acquire the best BSP for your target board.
 The Yocto Project layer index BSPs are regularly validated.
 The best place to get your first BSP is from your silicon manufacturer or board vendor – they can point you to their most qualified efforts.
 In general, for